Linéaire

 Cascapédia : Sunday 6:45 a.m.

-For safety reasons, given the technical nature of the course and the remote environment in which the event takes place, a prerequisite is required in order to register for the 170 km.
+For safety reasons, due to the technical nature of the course and the remote environment where the event takes place, a prerequisite is required to register for the 170 km.

-To be eligible, you must have completed an official race of 100 km or more within the last 3 years (2022 to 2024).
+To participate, you must have completed an official race of 100 km or more within the last 3 years (2023 to 2025).

-UTCC-88 is the only race under 100 km that qualifies for UTCC-170.
-For it to be recognized, you must have completed the 88 km within the time limits.
+The UTCC-88 is the only race under 100 km that qualifies for the UTCC-170.
+To be recognized, you must have completed the 88 km within the time limits.

-- A distance done outside an event (e.g. personal challenge, training)
+A distance completed outside an event (e.g., personal challenge, training)

-This condition will be verified at registration by submitting the results of this race.
+This requirement will be verified during registration by submitting the results of this race.

-Pacers are permitted for the night section from Lac Matane (km-37) to Petit Sault (km-80km), and from Lac Cascapédia (km-137) to the finish.
+Pacers are allowed for the nighttime section from Lac Matane (km 37) to Petit Sault (km 80), as well as from Lac Cascapédia (km 137) to the finish line.

-It is strongly recommended to choose a person who has already participated in long-distance events (40 km and more).
+Only one pacer per athlete is permitted.
+It is strongly recommended to choose someone who has already participated in long-distance events (40 km or more).

 A $30 fee is required to register a pacer.

-This fee will be used to cover daily access rights and to provide access to food at aid stations.
+This fee covers daily access rights and provides access to food at the aid stations.

 -

-He must wear a pacer bib that will be given to him at registration and must wear it visibly at all times.
+The pacer must wear the pacer bib that will be given at check-in and keep it visible at all times.

 -